Staff

 Bio

+Prior to the Ducks, Harrelson was involved with the ownership of the Wilmington Blue Rocks, an affiliate of the Kansas City Royals.
+His career as an owner followed four decades playing, coaching and managing in Major League Baseball.
 Buddy was a key member of the 1969 World Series champion and 1973 National League champion New York Mets.
 In 1971, he won the Gold Glove for his outstanding defensive play at shortstop.
-Following a 16-year major league career as a player, Harrelson stayed within the Mets organization as a minor league and major league coach before being named manager of the Mets in 1990.
+Following a 16-year MLB playing career, Harrelson stayed within the Mets organization as a minor league and major league coach before being named manager of the Mets in 1990.
 In two seasons with New York, Buddy compiled a winning percentage of .529.
+Harrelson is the only person to be in uniform for both Mets world championships (’69 as a player; ’86 as a coach) and was inducted into the club’s Hall of Fame in 1986.